aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

+2. Switch to the directory which has the valid subscription.

-2. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
+3. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.

-3. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.
+4. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-4. In the PowerShell session within the Cloud Shell pane, run the following to identify an available DNS name you can use for an Azure VM deployment in the next task of this exercise:
+5. In the PowerShell session within the Cloud Shell pane, run the following to identify an available DNS name you can use for an Azure VM deployment in the next task of this exercise:

     ```powershell
     Test-AzDnsAvailability -DomainNameLabel <custom-label> -Location '<location>'